20lives/dmote/doc/options.md

 ### Section `finger`

-The main cluster of keys, for “fingers” in a sense excluding the thumb.
+The main cluster of keys, for “fingers” in a sense excluding the thumb.Everything else is placed in relation to the finger cluster.

 #### Parameter `preview`

 If `true`, include models of the keycaps.
 This is intended for illustration in development, not for printing.

+#### Parameter `vertical-offset`

+A vertical offset in mm shared by all finger cluster keys.
+This ultimately controls the overall height of the keyboard.

 #### Parameter `tenting`